farlee2121/FsSpec/doc/ducks/2022-06-13 MVP Roadmap.md

   - [ ] how to handle complex types (or via unions, and via records, tuples, etc)
   - [ ] probably list available constraints
   - [ ] How generation works, dangers and supported cases
-- [ ] create an explainer
-  - [ ] better error paradigm (return list of failed constraints)
-      - perhaps return special failure for constraints invalid for a given type?
-  - [ ] Test returned errors equal expected errors
-  - [ ] Test mapping from reasons to explanation
 - [ ] Consider custom equality on constraintLeaf -> really equality for custom.
 - [ ] Seem to be a lot of testing issues around constraints not valid for a given type.
-What if anything do I do about it
+What, if anything, do I do about it?
 - [ ] Release nuget packages
 - [ ] Setup a build
 - [ ] Add NaN min/max as known impossible constraint
-- [ ] Consider shrinkers for fromSpec generators
+- [ ] Consider additional generation and validation types needed to start getting feedback
+  - [ ] probably at least support generating double and date ranges

 Later
 - consider a builder for c#?
+- [ ] Consider shrinkers for fromSpec generators
 - [ ] consider new leaf types (divisibility/mod class, contains, length, min length, max length, allowed exact values, disallowed exact values)
   - [ ] is it worth sub-dividing leafs into groups that work on a certain type?
   - [ ] idea: could have an extension package using a math library to constraint (and generate) from equations